A Wireless Wrist Strap For Grounding and ESD Control – Does It Work?

-The Wireless Wrist Strap – Dream or Nightmare?
+The Wireless Wrist Strap – Do They Work?

 The wireless wrist strap has been available for over 10 years.
-We have seen them used in the field and have received several inquiries about their performance.
+We have seen them used in the electronics manufacturing and other assembly applications and have received several inquiries about their performance.

 In this blog, we test and report on the effectiveness of the wireless wrist strap.
 Our results indicate wireless wrist straps fail to ground operators or keep operators sufficiently neutral.
-Read why the wireless wrist strap system results in a potential nightmare of problems.
+Read why the wireless wrist strap system results in a potential nightmare of problems and view the hard data that proves they don’t work.

 Background: The Wireless Wrist Strap Dream